MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 A configuration $C$ has **decision** value $v$ if some process $p$ is in a decision state such that $y_p = v$.

 A consensus protocol is said to be partially correct iff
-1. No accessibe configuration has more than one decision value
+1. No accessible configuration has more than one decision value
-2. For each $v \in \{0,1\}$,[^8] some accessible configuation has decision value $v$
+2. For each $v \in \{0,1\}$,[^8] some accessible configuration has decision value $v$

 A process $p$ is **non-faulty** ("truthy") in a run provided that it takes infinitely many steps, and is **faulty** 🎩 otherwise.
-A run is **admissable** provided that at most one process is faulty and all messages to the other truthy processes <a class="eventually">eventually</a> received.
+A run is **admissible** provided that at most one process is faulty and all messages to the other truthy processes <a class="eventually">eventually</a> received.

-The main theorem of the paper shows that every partially correct protocol for the consensus problem has some admissable run that is not a deciding run.
+The main theorem of the paper shows that every partially correct protocol for the consensus problem has some admissible run that is not a deciding run.
 Therefore, _no consensus protocol it totally correct in spite of one fault._

 The rest of the the paper includes supporting lemmas and further stipulations about conditions of failure, which are all fascinating in their own right, but need not be replicated here.